FlourishAnyway is an Industrial/Organizational psychologist committed to uplifting and educating others to be reach their full potential.

 Telling a Crush That You Like Them

 You've flirted and hinted around, but when the time seems right to finally confess your crush, how do you have the conversation?
 Here are some tips for moving your situation forward.

 - This is a personal matter, so have a one-on-one with your crush.
-Don't rely on friends or anyone else to transmit your message for you.
+Don't wimp out and rely on friends or anyone else to transmit your message for you.
 Friends can provide you moral support but only you can actually do this right.
 Don't be a cop-out.

 - Similarly, it's best if you discuss your feelings in person.
 Because feelings can be awkward, texting your crush a confession may be your first inclination.
 While texting is certainly the easy way out—particularly if you think you stand a good chance of being turned down—think of it this way.
 When you talk with someone in person, you have the benefit of being able to watch your crush's nonverbal behavior.
 Do they look anxious and surprised?
 Delighted and excited?
 Confused?
 You won't see any of that over text.